How do I apply?

 Can I attend part-time classes?

-The Aboriginal Adult Basic Education program is the only program you can attend part-time.
+The Indigenous Adult Basic Education program is the only program you can attend part-time.
 All of our other programs are full-time.
 For more information, visit our programs page for class schedules.

 Do you offer online courses?